GoncaloMatias1/LDTS-Project-23-24/docs/Report.md

 - It’s easier to add future possible States.
 - There will be less repeated code.

-#### Entities

-##### Problem in Context

-Different Entities in-game have very similar methods related to all of them.
-We had to use a way to avoid using too much repeating code and having to only write these common equal methods once.

-##### The Pattern

-We have applied the **Factory** pattern.
-Like this, every subclass that uses equal code doesn’t need to reimplement it and can simply be a subclass that implements only what's different.

-##### Implementation

-Currently, we aim to make the subclasses Monster, PlayerShip, and Bullet of Entity.

-##### Consequences

-The use of the Factory Method allows the following benefits:

-- It’s easier to add future possible subclasses.
-- There will be less repeated code overall.

 ## Testing

 ### Coverage report

 ### Link to report

 ## Self-evaluation